Generic Name: mometasone furoate

 Dosage Form: topical lotion

-Apply a few drops of Mometasone Furoate Lotion to the affected skin areas once daily and massage lightly until it disappears.
+Apply a few drops of mometasone furoate topical solution USP, 0.1% to the affected skin areas once daily and massage lightly until it disappears.

 Therapy should be discontinued when control is achieved.
 If no improvement is seen within 2 weeks, reassessment of diagnosis may be necessary [see Warnings and Precautions (5.1) and Use in Specific Populations (8.4)].

-Mometasone Furoate Lotion should not be used with occlusive dressings unless directed by a physician.
-Mometasone Furoate Lotion should not be applied in the diaper area if the patient still requires diapers or plastic pants, as these garments may constitute occlusive dressing.
+Mometasone furoate topical solution USP, 0.1% should not be applied in the diaper area if the patient still requires diapers or plastic pants, as these garments may constitute occlusive dressing.

-Mometasone Furoate Lotion is for topical use only.
+Mometasone furoate topical solution USP, 0.1% is for topical use only.
 It is not for oral, ophthalmic, or intravaginal use.

 Avoid use on the face, groin, or axillae.

 Lotion, 0.1%.
-Each gram of Mometasone Furoate Lotion contains 1 mg of mometasone furoate in a colorless, clear to translucent lotion base.
+Each gram of mometasone furoate topical solution USP, 0.1% (lotion) contains 1 mg of mometasone furoate USP in a clear transparent slightly viscous solution.

 Systemic absorption of topical corticosteroids can produce reversible hypothalamic-pituitary-adrenal (HPA) axis suppression with the potential for glucocorticosteroid insufficiency.
 This may occur during treatment or after withdrawal of treatment.
-Manifestations of Cushing's syndrome, hyperglycemia, and glucosuria can also be produced in some patients by systemic absorption of topical corticosteroids while on treatment.
-Factors that predispose a patient using a topical corticosteroid to HPA axis suppression include the use of high potency steroids, large treatment surface areas, prolonged use, use of occlusive dressing, altered skin barrier, liver failure and young age.
+Manifestations of Cushing’s syndrome, hyperglycemia, and glucosuria can also be produced in some patients by systemic absorption of topical corticosteroids while on treatment.
+Factors that predispose a patient using a topical corticosteroid to HPA axis suppression include the use of high-potency steroids, large treatment surface areas, prolonged use, use of occlusive dressings, altered skin barrier, liver failure, and young age.

 Because of the potential for systemic absorption, use of topical corticosteroids may require that patients be periodically evaluated for HPA axis suppression.
 This may be done by using the adrenocorticotropic hormone (ACTH) stimulation test.